IBM/blue-cloud-mirror/scores/service/README.md

 The bash script shows the execution steps.
 Some steps do take time, be patient.

-After the excution you can find a log file in the **./deploy_apps** folder.
+After the execution you can find a log file in the **./deploy_apps** folder.
 The log is called **ibmcloud-deploy-service-to-cf**.
 This log contains detailed information about the deployment.

 Execute the bash script.